|

 carriers.

-20, all fixed-wing aircraft of CVW-5 were flown off to NAS Cubi Point and ten
+fixed-wing aircraft of CVW-5 were flown off to NAS Cubi Point and ten USAF 40th

-USAF 40th Aerospace Rescue & Recovery Squadron H-53's were embarked.
-Midway, along with
+Aerospace Rescue & Recovery Squadron H-53's were embarked.
+Midway , along with

 USS Coral Sea, CVA-43, USS Hancock, CVA-19, USS Enterprise, CVAN-65 and USS